snapshot-labs/snapshot/README.md

 Welcome to Snapshot!

 Snapshot is your ticket to simple and affordable on-chain voting for DAOs.
 This framework empowers DAOs to conduct on-chain governance efficiently and affordably.
 Built on StarkNet, it facilitates governing your community.
 In this documentation, we'll guide you through Snapshot step by step.
-Whether you're new to DAOs or a seasoned pro, you'll find everything you need to know to get started and make the most user-friendly tool for your governance needs.
+Whether you're new to DAOs or a pro, you'll find everything you need to know to get started and make the most user-friendly tool for your governance needs.
 For more in-depth information, please refer to [this link](https://snapshot.mirror.xyz/cUOrwdtEs5PvNh0sqYWWxPjt8GdJWn_Qp3cl7E3_8IU)

 ## Project setup